partha-bro/study-repo/Web_developer/10-database/README.md

                 {_id:0, name:1, address:1}      // 0 means not show and 1 means show the key:value
                 )

+       Note: How to projection a perticular field of data and others are supressed. use second parameter with document name and value is 1 or 0, 1 means show and 0 means hide to output like above example.

 ### Update:
         syntax:
             db.collection.updateOne( query, update with atomic oprator)